TySP-Dev/Zsh-Functions/README.md

 ### 📲 `phone-wired [full]`
 Launches [scrcpy](https://github.com/Genymobile/scrcpy) over USB.
-Use `full` for fullscreen, higher bitrate, and audio buffer.
+Use `--full` for fullscreen, higher bitrate, and audio buffer.

 ### 📶 `phone-wireless [full]`
 Connects to your phone via ADB Wi-Fi, then launches scrcpy.
-Supports same `full` option.
+Supports same `--full` option.

 ### ⛅ `weather [location]`
 Shows the current weather.
 If no location given, tries to auto-detect.